jdoleary/Spellmasons/docs/TasksCurrent.md

 - All melee unit actions
 - Summoner new behavior
 # Priority
+- bug: player used stamina while spawning???
+- What happens if you press multiplayer 'connect' twice while it's still connecting
+- bug: Can make server infinite loop by starting a game with two players, spawn one in and kill him immediatley, disconnect the other without spawning
+- bug: if a player readies up after the current player has already seen cinematic it replays cinematic
+- bug: vampire stopped moving after being pushed
+- bug: server freaks out after players leave (when they're dead)
+    - somehow got inconsistent maps; one client must've been holding on to an instance
 - Make status page for app running headless server so I can tell how many users are connected, etc and historical info
 - Protect production branch from unintentional pushes